idlesign/makeapp/README.rst

 Note: This software can function both as a command line tool and as a Python module.

-You can put some default settings into a config (not to mess with command line switches anymore):
+Put some default settings into a config not to mess with command line switches anymore:

 1. Create ``.makeapp`` (dot is required) directory in your HOME directory;
 2. In ``.makeapp`` directory create ``makeapp.conf`` configuration file with a similar contents::